-The LWSD Preschool Program focuses on providing children and families with a successful first-school experience.
+The LWSD preschool program focuses on providing children and families with a successful first-school experience.
 Families with a 3- and/or 4-year-old child living within the boundaries of Lake Washington School District are eligible to apply for the preschool program.
-Your child must be 3 or 4 years old by August 31, 2021 and live within the Lake Washington School District boundaries.
-(Students who are 5 years old on or before August 31, 2021 must register for Kindergarten).
+Your child must be 3 or 4 years old by August 31, 2023 and live within Lake Washington School District boundaries.
+(Children who are 5 years old on or before August 31, 2023 must register for Kindergarten.)

 Program locations for 2023-24 are below (Subject to change prior to school starting in September)

 - Kirkland: Bell Elementary, Juanita Elementary, Sandburg Elementary

 - Redmond: Old Redmond Schoolhouse, Wilder Elementary